 - Cutting into your existing concrete basement wall might be needed in order to convert your current basement windows to egress windows.

 - If the above is needed, this work must meet the building codes of the area in which you reside and, therefore, should be done by a professional contractor.
 Moreover, they must be properly installed in order to protect the structure of your home.

-Should you have further questions in reference to the size of egress windows in basement or bedroom of your home, contact the staff at WindowTech Windows and Doors.
+Should you have further questions in reference to the size of egress windows in the basement or bedroom of your home, contact the staff at WindowTech Windows and Doors.
 Our employees are up to date with the latest NBCC guidance and can offer you assistance.
-Call us for a no cost estimate for windows and doors for your home.
+Call us for a no-cost estimate for windows and doors for your home.